 Counseling That Works

-If you feel confused about why so much of your life is going well, but you still have a difficult relationship, then counseling can really help.
-Here’s why: even the smartest, most hard working people cannot always see their lives the way a neutral, outside person can.
+If your life seems to be going well, but you still have a difficult relationship, then counseling can really help.
+Here’s why: even the smartest, most hard working people can’t always see themselves objectively.
+It sometimes takes a neutral, outside person to show us what we’re not seeing.
 And when that “outside person” is a licensed, experienced counselor, that valuable perspective can make a huge difference.

-The thing is, for many successful people, having relationship problems can feel like such a mystery.
-We are used to figuring out how to fix things, how to tackle problems, and even how to have great friendships and connections with others.
+For successful people, relationship problems can feel like such a mystery.
+We are used to figuring out how to fix things, how to tackle problems, and we’re even good at building great friendships and connections with others.
 So when it comes to our love lives, it seems like it should be a no-brainer.
 When we keep finding ourselves in arguments, or stand-offs, or start to feel like room-mates, it doesn’t make sense.

 You can love someone and be deeply committed, but still feel pretty lousy about things.
 If you are dissatisfied in your relationship, it’s hard to be satisfied with your life.
 But what can you do about it?
 You’ve probably tried the usual routes: books, articles, friends’ advice.
 But the strong, happy, romantic connection that you want stays out of reach.